'Where is everybody?' Restaurants grapple with worker shortage - Reporter Newspapers

 His message to the public?
 “Get vaccinated.”

-Mitchell Anderson, who owns MetroFresh in Midtown, said he’d also been having trouble finding workers, including a cook.
+Mitchell Anderson, who owns MetroFresh in Midtown, said he’s also been having trouble finding workers, including a cook.

 “I have posted on several platforms, I’ll get limited interest with even fewer qualified people,” Anderson said.
 “I’ll make appointments for people to come in for an interview and 90 percent of the time they don’t even show up.
 It’s super frustrating and ultimately may lead to shorter hours for the restaurant if I can’t fill the position soon.”